caleb531/play-song/README.md

 your query will populate the list of results.
 Choosing a song from the list will play that song once.

+### Playing a song in a particular album

+To play a song in a particular album, use the `playsongin` keyword.
+Songs whose album names match your query will populate the list of results.
+Choosing a song from the list will play that song once.

 ### Playing an album

 To play all songs from a particular album, use the `playalbum` keyword.
 Albums whose names match your query will populate the list of results.
+Choosing an album from the list will play all songs from that album.

+#### Playing an album by a particular artist

-Choosing an album from the list will play all songs from that album (ordered by track number).
+To play an album by a particular artist, use the `playalbum` keyword.
+Albums whose artist names match your query will populate the list of results.
+Choosing an album from the list will play all songs from that album.

 ### Playing an artist

 To play all songs by a particular artist, use the `playartist` keyword.
 Artists whose names match your query will populate the list of results.
-Choosing a artist from the list will play all songs by that artist (grouped by album).
+Choosing a artist from the list will play all songs by that artist.

 ### Playing a genre

 To play all songs within a particular genre, use the `playgenre` keyword.
 Genres whose names match your query will populate the list of results.
-Choosing a genre from the list will play all songs within that genre (grouped by artist).
+Choosing a genre from the list will play all songs within that genre.

 ### Playing a playlist

 To play all songs within a particular playlist, use the `playplaylist` keyword.
 Non-empty playlists whose names match your query will populate the list of results.
-Choosing a playlist from the list will play all songs within that playlist (according to playlist order).
+Choosing a playlist from the list will play all songs within that playlist.

-### Playing an album by a particular artist

-To play an album by a particular artist, use the `playalbum` keyword.
-Albums whose artist names match your query will populate the list of results.
-Choosing an album from the list will play all songs from that album.

-### Playing a song in a particular album

-To play a song in a particular album, use the `playsongin` keyword.
-Songs whose album names match your query will populate the list of results.
-Choosing a song from the list will play that song once.

 ### Queueing songs